 Older transmissive top-down (2D) X-ray systems are inadequate to inspect and detect many common PCBA defects.
 Even painstaking fixturing samples on edge do not always yield the view you want.
-In addition the smaller-sized devices and dimensions on PCBAs today require very small spot sizes and high magnification-something the older style systems cannot “see”.
-The inspection criteria and complexity of devices requires more sophisticated inspection software capable of many calculations.
-The complexity and size as well as RF shields with components underneath, stacked packages, multi row connectors and other devices make PCB x-ray inspection ever more challenging.
+In addition, the smaller-sized devices and dimensions on PCBAs today require very small spot sizes and high magnification-something the older style systems cannot “see”.
+The inspection criteria and complexity of devices require more sophisticated inspection software capable of many calculations.
+The complexity and size, as well as RF shields with components underneath, stacked packages, multi-row connectors and other devices, make PCB x-ray inspection ever more challenging.

 BEST newest PCB x-ray capabilities answer these modern challenges.
 Offering real-time, off-axis x-ray, our system is designed specifically for x-ray inspection of PCBs, whether for failure analysis or for production inspection.
 Samples can be manipulated with a 360 degree rotational axis, and up to 75 degree oblique viewing angle, while the powerful software allows operators and engineers to visualize the most challenging assemblies.
 These capabilities allow for you to see all of your PCB assembly during the x-ray inspection process.